craftercms/docs/source/reference/modules/engine.rst

     # If false, only already downloaded grapes will be available
     crafter.engine.groovy.grapes.download.enabled=false

 Automatic grapes download is disabled by default.
-Set ``crafter.engine.scripting.grapes.download.enabled`` to true to enable automatic grapes download.
+Set ``crafter.engine.groovy.grapes.download.enabled`` to true to enable automatic grapes download.

 |